($1,329) Cost to ship a car from St. Paul, MN to St. George, UT

 The time of the year

-Seasonal demand and weather conditions in both St. Paul and St. George can impact car shipping prices.
+The time of year and weather conditions in St. Paul and St. George play a major role in determining car shipping rates.

 St. Paul has frigid and snowy winters, while summers are warm to hot and humid.
 St. Paul experiences a full range of precipitation and related weather events, including snow, sleet, ice, rain, thunderstorms, tornadoes, and fog